ForrestCutrell/ForrestCutrell/README.md

 - 👋 Hi, I’m @ForrestCutrell
-- 👀 I’m interested in coding, nature,
+- 👀 I’m interested in coding and nature
 - 🌱 I’m currently learning database management, artificial intelligence, and working with systems

 <!---